-The whole book seems a great Crowning Moment of Awesome for Vetinari.
+The whole book seems a great Moment of Awesome for Vetinari.
 We see how much he has changed the city, how positive those changes have been despite some questionable choices along the way (like empowering guilds instead of Watch), and probably the reason for these choices.
-And, most importantly (at least to this troper) we see that he does indeed have a heart (so doubles as a Crowning Moment of Heartwarming).
-Here`s a quote from a moment that sums that last bit up nicely.
-He takes no particular pride in that, though. (and mind you, he wore lilac in the original timeline as well)
+And, most importantly we see that he does indeed have a heart (so doubles as a heartwarming moment).
+Foreshadowed right in the beginning of the story where he wore lilac in the original timeline as well.

-Vimes takes down a large portion of the City Guard forces with little more than a handful of ginger, and the greatest Ass Shove in the history of literature.
+Vimes takes down a large portion of the City Guard forces with little more than some willpower, a handful of ginger, and the greatest Ass Shove in the history of literature.